joon3007/Cleaning-data/CodeBook.md

 # Project CodeBook
-This code book describes the resulting data fields in tidy_data.csv.
+This code book describes the resulting data fields in tidy_data.txt.

 ## Identifiers
 * <code>subject</code> : Each number identifies the subject who performed the activity.
 (Its range is from 1 to 30.)